-lsof is a command line utility for all Unix and Linux like operating systems to check “list of open files” The name “lsof” is itself derived from this functionality. lsof command is mainly used to retrieve information about files that are opened by various processes.
-Open files in a system can be of different type like disk files, network sockets, named pipes and devices.
-This distinctive feature enables one to debug and understand Linux Operating System in a better way.
+lsof command is mainly used to retrieve information about files that are opened by various processes.
+Open files in a system can be disk files, network sockets, named pipes and devices.
+This distinctive feature of lsof command, enables one to debug and understand Linux operating System in a better way.

-When we do the minimal installation of CentOS / RHEL / Ubuntu/ OpenSUSE, lsof is not the part of default installation, so use the following command to install lsof command or utility
+Whenever we do the minimal installation of RHEL /CentOS / AlmaLinux / Ubuntu/ OpenSUSE, lsof is not the part of default installation, so use the following command to install lsof command.

 For OpenSUSE System,

 The command “lsof” comes equipped with many options and switches.
 It will be very interesting to explore some of these important ones.
-In this article we will discuss 18 useful lsof command examples for Linux geeks.
+Let’s deep dive into the examples of lsof comamnd.

 Running lsof command without any options will list all open files of your system that belongs to all active process.